Cultural Diversity and Its Impact on Governance: Measures of Governance and Culture

-\cite{Hofstede2010} define the six cultural dimensions in the following way: \begin{itemize} \item \emph{Power Distance (PDI)} is the extent to which the less powerful members of institutions and organizations within a country expect and accept that power is distributed unequally. \item \emph{Individualism (IDV)} pertains to societies in which the ties between individuals are loose: everyone is expected to look after him- or herself and his or her immediate family.
+Hofstede's cultural dimensions are measured using surveys that ask individuals to rate their agreement or disagreement with various statements or questions related to cultural values.
+The surveys are administered to a sample population from a particular country, and the responses are then analyzed to identify the dominant cultural values within that society.
+Each dimension is scored on a scale ranging from 0 to 100, with higher scores indicating a stronger emphasis on that particular cultural value.
+In our study, we rescale the dimensions to a (0, 1) range in order to have a similar magnitude as the Worldwide Governance Indicators; however, this does not change the relative positions of different cultures along each dimension. \cite{Hofstede2010} define the six cultural dimensions in the following way: \begin{itemize} \item \emph{Power Distance (PDI)} is the extent to which the less powerful members of institutions and organizations within a country expect and accept that power is distributed unequally. \item \emph{Individualism (IDV)} pertains to societies in which the ties between individuals are loose: everyone is expected to look after him- or herself and his or her immediate family.
 Collectivism as its opposite pertains to societies in which people from birth onward are integrated into strong, cohesive in-groups, which throughout people's lifetime continue to protect them in exchange for unquestioning loyalty. \item \emph{Masculinity (MAS)} refers to society where emotional gender roles are clearly distinct: men are supposed to be assertive, tough, and focused on material success, whereas women are supposed to be more modest, tender, and concerned with the quality of life.
 A society is called feminine when emotional gender roles overlap: both men and women are supposed to be modest, tender, and concerned with the quality of life. \item \emph{Uncertainty Avoidance (UAI)} is the extent to which the members of a culture feel threatened by ambiguous or unknown situations. \item \emph{Long-Term Orientation (LTO)} stands for the fostering of virtues oriented toward future rewards -- in particular, perseverance and thrift.
 Its opposite pole, short-term orientation, stands for the fostering of virtues related to the past and present -- in particular, respect for tradition, preservation of ``face'', and fulfilling social obligations. \item \emph{Indulgence (IVR)} stands for a tendency to allow relatively free gratification of basic and natural human desires related to enjoying life and having fun.
 Its opposite pole, restraint, reflects a conviction that such gratification needs to be curbed and regulated by strict social norms. \end{itemize}